Polling for Notifications

 Webhook Signature Verification

-All webhook requests include an x-thirdfort-signature header containing an HMAC-SHA256 signature.
-Always verify this signature before processing the notification.
+All webhook requests will include an x-thirdfort-signature header containing an HMAC-SHA256 signature.
+You must always verify this signature before processing the notification.

 Python Example: